What's On This Week with Glam Adelaide - Fresh 92.7

 So, without further ado, here’s what’s on this weekend!

-A new venue in the Barossa is officially launching tomorrow!
-1837 is a destination venue that has been a vineyard and accommodation for years but has had a $20m revamp.
-They have opened a new restaurant onsite called Horizon showcasing contemporary Australian food, using all seasonal produce from the region.
-The Grand Opening tomorrow will start from 11am with food, live music and samples of the great wine from the property.
-There will also be helicopter rides leaving from their helipad giving you the best views on the Barossa that money can buy.
-Definitely worth checking out this beautiful estate and learning about the history behind it – 1837 is actually named after the founder of Adelaide who also discovered and named the Barossa in that year!
+This one is for the wine lovers.
+Grenache Fest is taking over Market on Holland tomorrow night.
+Showcasing over 25 of SA’s best small batch wineries, as well as a selection of distillers and brewers; Brothers at War, Dandelion Vineyards, Forage Supply Co, Living Roots Winery, Mismatch Brewing, Red Hen Spirits and Threefold Distilling.
+Living Roots Winery won best new winery in the 2023 James Halliday Wine Companion Awards.
+They’ll also have food vendors; Fun2SeeYa Pizzeria, Juan’s Paella, and Ozzie Gozleme AND live music from Chilean band Conguita Saturday night from 5pm!

-Tickets are $20 and include all food and a drink on arrival, you can get them here.
+Tickets range from $10 – $39 and includes all tastings and a take home tasting glass, which you can get here.

 There is LOADS to do this weekend, so go and get amongst it all!
 If you want to stay updated, you can check out all Glam Adelaide has to offer on their website!